 Elon Musk has an agreement to acquire Twitter for about US$44B

+"Free speech is the bedrock of a functioning democracy, and Twitter is the digital town square where matters vital to the future of humanity are debated," Musk said, adding hearts, stars and rocket emojis in a tweet that highlighted the statement.

+A more hands-off approach to content moderation has many people concerned the platform will become more of a haven for disinformation and hate speech, something it has worked hard on in recent years to mitigate.

-Musk said last week that he had lined up $46.5 billion in financing to buy Twitter, putting pressure on the company's board to negotiate a deal.
-Musk hasn't commented on the negotiations but on Monday waded into the buzz about them on Twitter, where some users are promising to quit the platform if he takes over.
+The deal was cemented roughly two weeks after the billionaire first revealed a 9 percent stake in the platform.
+Musk said last week that he had lined up US$46.5 billion in financing to buy Twitter, putting pressure on the company's board to negotiate a deal.

-"I hope that even my worst critics remain on Twitter, because that is what free speech means," he tweeted.
+Twitter said the transaction was unanimously approved by its board of directors and is expected to close in 2022.

+Shares of Twitter Inc. rose 6 per cent Monday to US$52 per share.
+On April 14, Musk announced an offer to buy the social media platform for US$54.20 per share.
+While the stock is up sharply since Musk made his offer, it is well below the high of US$77 per share it reached in February 2021.

 Musk has described himself as a "free-speech absolutist" but is also known for blocking or disparaging other Twitter users who question or disagree with him.